FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Forum=It is Lichess's webforum, where users can discuss various topics, chess-related or not.
 These are sometimes called "bulletin boards".
 "Forum" is one of the links at the top of every page, so keep it as short as possible.
 Links to http://lichess.org/forum

 %s posted in topic %s=The first %s is the player's name and the second %s is the title of the topic in the forum.
 By "topic" here we mean a discussion, sometimes called a "thread" in this context.
-This is one of the sentences that appears in the activity timeline on the left-hand side of the "Play" page (http://lichess.org/) after you have started following a player.
+Appears in the activity timeline on the left-hand side of the "Play" page (http://lichess.org/) after you have started following a player.

 Latest forum posts=A list of the most recent posts on the forum.
 Appears as a heading to a box near the bottom of the "Play" page (http://lichess.org/).